- by Luisa

 Other products that don't require a preservative are those with pH values below 4 or above 8 and products with a high content of alcohol (perfumes) or salt.

-Lotions always need a preservative system.
+Lotions always need a preservative system especially when the water phase is external,

 Natural preservatives for cosmetics